Student Experience

 • Lumberjack Club

 Focused on building a stronger community, the Lumberjack Club meets consistently throughout the school year to "wear flannel, eat pancakes, and get to work."
 There is no felling of trees in this club.
 All students are members of the Lumberjack club.
-We meet the last Wednesday morning of each month on the patio in front of Saint Ignatius Hall.

 • Math Club

-Interested students should contact Ms. Warfield.
+Interested students should contact Ms. Warfield or Mr. Erdman.

 • Model U.N.
 Club

 The Model United Nations Club meets weekly to prepare its members to participate in the annual American University United Nations Conference in Washington, D.C.
 Participants work with other students from all over the country to discuss and problem-solve current global issues.
 Students are tasked with representing various countries in committee sessions of the UN’s General Assembly or specialized committees.
 In the past the Loyola Delegation has represented Ethiopia, United States, Nicaragua, The Democratic Republic of Korea.
-This 2023 American Model UN Conference will focus on Africa.
-All the committees will be functioning in a coordinated world with issues related to different African countries.
+This 2024 American Model UN Conference will focus on Latin America.
+All the committees will be functioning in a coordinated world with issues related to different Latin American countries.
 During club meetings, students research how to best represent their country and with whom they can strategically ally at the conference.
 This club is open to upper school students.
-We meet in B211 on Wednesdays after school from 3:00 – 4:00 through February.

-Interested students may contact Ms. Gentry or Mr. Manelski
+Interested students may contact Ms. Gentry or Mr. Manelski.

 • Mountain Bike Team